Ahmed Fouad Alkhatib: Career

-Alkhatib has published work in The Atlantic, The Forward, Haaretz, Newsweek, The Times of Israel, The Jewish Chronicle, The Wall Street Journal, and The Washington Institute for Near East Policy.
-Alkhatib is a Nonresident Senior Fellow with the Atlantic Council, and also leads the Realign For Palestine project, which pushed for nonviolence and the two-state solution for peace between Israel and Palestine.
+Alkhatib has published work in The Atlantic, The Forward, Haaretz, Newsweek, The Times of Israel, The Jewish Chronicle, The Wall Street Journal, The New York Times, and The Washington Institute for Near East Policy.
+Alkhatib is a Nonresident Senior Fellow with the Atlantic Council, and also leads the Council's Realign For Palestine project, which advocates for "nonviolence and the two-nation solution as the only credible, humane path forward for peace between the Palestinian and Israeli people."

-In June 2025, he appeared on a Surrounded episode by Jubilee Media.
+In June 2025, he appeared on an episode of Surrounded by Jubilee Media, titled "Debating Resistance: 20 Protestors vs 1 Palestinian" in which he debated against pro-Palestinian activists, and argued that, in carrying out the October 7 attacks, Hamas was responsible for "dooming Gazans to the hell that Israel has wrought."

+His first book, Hamas and Its Two Million Hostages, was released in July 2026.

 Project Unified Assistance

 Alkhatib has had a lifelong interest in aviation and desire to work in the field, especially during the time when Gaza's international airport was operational.
 After the destruction of the Gaza airport by Israeli air strikes during the Second Intifada, he was convinced of the need "to play a role in restoring aviation services to the people of Gaza".

 Personal life

 Alkhatib became a U.S. citizen in 2014, at the age of 24.